MakeMHz/xbox-hd-plus/manual/Installation Manual (Xbox Revision 1.0 - 1.5).md

 - Pre-shape the flex.
 Gently shape the flex so it's close to the final shape before soldering.
 The flex must lay flat and properly aligned when installed.
 - Take your time!

+#### Important
+**Proper flex positioning and soldering is crucial to allow for good contact.
+Make sure your flex lies flat on the board, do not solder it on top of the encoder chip pins!
+Inspect all solder joints before continuing, make sure they are well-formed and do not touch each other.**

 **Completed Install**

 ![Image of Flex Installed](images/Step3-Flex-Installed.png)